neoforged/ModDevGradle/LEGACY.md

 When reobfuscating a jar, it will be replaced in publications with the obfuscated version to avoid publishing jars that aren't mapped to SRG.

-## Remapping mod dependencies
+## Remapping Mod Dependencies
 As published mods are using intermediary mappings, you must remap them to official mappings before being able to use them as a dependencies.
 ModDevGradle creates configurations that will automatically remap dependencies added to them from SRG mappings to official mappings.

+**IMPORTANT:** These configurations are not transitive, you will have to manually add transitive dependencies of the mods you are adding.

 The following configurations are created automatically and are children of the configurations without the `mod` prefix:
 - `modImplementation`
 - `modRuntimeOnly`